eigenlucy/eigenlucy.github.io/_news/announcement_2.md

 related_posts: false
 ---

-this site is now configured and working smoothly. check out the gallery and leave a comment on the about page. more content and pages coming soon!
+this site is now configured and working smoothly. check out the gallery and leave a comment on the blog page. more content and pages coming soon!